 Dear Tulane Community,

-The Class of 2022 will discuss the book with faculty members and their classmates during New Student Orientation in August, and students will continue to engage at the Reading Project keynote lecture and other programming throughout the semester.
-Beartown will be available for purchase in the Tulane bookstore during admitted student events in the spring and summer.
+The incoming class of 2023 will discuss the book with a faculty member and their new classmates during New Student Orientation.
+They will have opportunities to continue engaging with the themes of the book through the Reading Project keynote lecture and other programming throughout the semester, both on campus and in the greater New Orleans community.
+The book will be available for purchase in the Tulane bookstore during admitted student events in the spring and throughout the summer.
+For new students, this will be their first book purchased for their academic career in Newcomb-Tulane College.

 Michael A. Fitts